-Wightman takes bronze as Hoare wins 1500m gold
+Wightman 'relieved' at bronze as Hoare wins 1500m gold

 Hoare edged past Kenya's Olympic silver medallist Timothy Cheruiyot at the line before sinking to his knees in disbelief at Alexander Stadium.

+"I could have easily bombed that and not done even anything.
+For me I've done something so good this season, everything else is a bonus.

+"I gave it a go to win it, but I didn't have it.
+I'm just relieved to get something for Scotland because one of us deserved to be on the podium and I'm lucky to be the one to be on it."

-Meanwhile, England's Nicky Miller defended his hammer title, having nearly failed to make it into the final three throws.
+Meanwhile, England's Nick Miller defended his hammer title, having nearly failed to make it into the final three throws.

 The 29-year-old faulted on his first two attempts, then threw 69.04m to make it into the top eight, before his fifth throw of 76.43 secured gold ahead of Ethan Katzberg of Canada, and Alexandros Poursanidis of Cyprus.